Do the Digit Insurance

 • If your total deductions are between ₹1.5lakhs and ₹3.75 lakhs, choose the tax regime depending on your income level.

-Hence, you must consider all your deductions and exemptions before choosing between old versus new income tax.
-Calculate the net taxable amount after all exemptions and deductions under the old regime.
-If the amount is lower than the amount under the new regime, choosing the old one is wise and vice-versa.
+Hence, you must consider all your deductions and exemptions before choosing between old and new income tax.
+After all exemptions and deductions under the old regime, calculate the net taxable amount.
+If it is lower than the amount under the new regime, choosing the old one is wise, and vice versa.

-Can I claim 80C deduction and opt for the new tax regime?
+Can I claim an 80C deduction and opt for the new tax regime?

-No, you cannot claim any deduction under section 80C while opting for the new income tax regime.
-The Indian Government has removed almost 70 exemptions and deductions, and section 80C is among those.
+No, you cannot claim any deduction under Section 80C while opting for the new income tax regime.
+The Indian Government has removed almost 70 exemptions and deductions, including Section 80C.

 My salary is ₹10 lakhs.
 Which tax regime is better for me?

 If you have an income of ₹10 lakhs with tax savings deductions, other than standard deductions, of over ₹2,62,500, you should choose the old tax regime.
-However, if you do not have total tax saving investments up to ₹2,62,500, then the new regime is better for you.
+However, if you do not have much tax-saving investments, then the new regime is better for you.

-The Union Government of India introduced a new IT regime in the budget 2020 for the financial year of 2020-21, and revised the new tax slabs again in Budget 2023.
+The Union Government of India introduced a new IT regime in the Budget 2020 for the financial year 2020-21 and revised the new tax slabs again in Budget 2024.

 Is the new income tax regime optional?